Skip to content

 --dqo.scheduler.default-schedules.partitioned-daily

-Sets the default schedule for running daily partitioned checks that is copied to the configuration of new data source connections that are registered in DQO.
+Sets the default schedule for running daily partitioned checks that is copied to the configuration of new data source connections that are registered in DQOps.
 The default schedule runs checks once a day at 12 PM (noon).
-This parameter is used only once, during the first initialization of DQO user home.
-The value is copied to the .localsettings.dqosettings.yaml settings file.
+This parameter is used only once, during the first initialization of DQOps user home.
+The value is copied to the settings/defaultschedules.dqoschedules.yaml file.

-This parameter could be also configured by setting DQO_SCHEDULER_DEFAULT_SCHEDULES_PARTITIONED_DAILY environment variable.
+This parameter can also be configured by setting the DQO_SCHEDULER_DEFAULT_SCHEDULES_PARTITIONED_DAILY environment variable.

 --dqo.scheduler.default-schedules.partitioned-monthly

-Sets the default schedule for running monthly partitioned checks that is copied to the configuration of new data source connections that are registered in DQO.
+Sets the default schedule for running monthly partitioned checks that is copied to the configuration of new data source connections that are registered in DQOps.
 The default schedule runs checks once a day at 12 PM (noon).
-This parameter is used only once, during the first initialization of DQO user home.
-The value is copied to the .localsettings.dqosettings.yaml settings file.
+This parameter is used only once, during the first initialization of DQOps user home.
+The value is copied to the .settings/defaultschedules.dqoschedules.yaml file.

-This parameter could be also configured by setting DQO_SCHEDULER_DEFAULT_SCHEDULES_PARTITIONED_MONTHLY environment variable.
+This parameter can also be configured by setting the DQO_SCHEDULER_DEFAULT_SCHEDULES_PARTITIONED_MONTHLY environment variable.

 --dqo.scheduler.default-schedules.profiling

-Sets the default schedule for running advanced profiling checks that is copied to the configuration of new data source connections that are registered in DQO.
-The default schedule runs checks once a day at 12 PM (noon).
-This parameter is used only once, during the first initialization of DQO user home.
-The value is copied to the .localsettings.dqosettings.yaml settings file.
+Sets the default schedule for running profiling checks that is copied to the configuration of new data source connections that are registered in DQOps.
+The default schedule runs profiling checks once a month, on the first day of the month at 1 AM.
+This parameter is used only once, during the first initialization of DQOps user home.
+The value is copied to the settings/defaultschedules.dqoschedules.yaml file.

-This parameter could be also configured by setting DQO_SCHEDULER_DEFAULT_SCHEDULES_PROFILING environment variable.
+This parameter can also be configured by setting the DQO_SCHEDULER_DEFAULT_SCHEDULES_PROFILING environment variable.

 --dqo.scheduler.enable-cloud-sync

-Enable synchronization of metadata and results with DQO Cloud in the job scheduler.
+Enable synchronization of metadata and results with DQOps Cloud in the job scheduler.

-This parameter could be also configured by setting DQO_SCHEDULER_ENABLE_CLOUD_SYNC environment variable.
+This parameter can also be configured by setting the DQO_SCHEDULER_ENABLE_CLOUD_SYNC environment variable.

 --dqo.scheduler.start